 Release automation and testing on CI

-I may translate the renovate post from portuguese to english soon.
+I may translate the renovate post from portuguese2 to english soon.

 Going back to the release problem, what I did is to basically move it all to an Autorelease workflow.
 In my GitHub, most of the projects that are not just “Deploy to Vercel” are having that or being archived.